PowerMizzou - Checking out the comp: LSU

 Denver Harris, who is another former five-star prospect from the class of 2022, only played five games for Texas A&M last season, but he was still able to record 14 tackles and three pass deflections.
 He was the No. 19 overall transfer available.

-JK Johnson represents the Tigers' third top 60 defensive back transfer as he was ranked No.57 after recording 20 tackles for Ohio State in 2022.
+JK Johnson is one of five top 60 transfers for the Tigers, as he was ranked 57th after recording 20 tackles for Ohio State in 2022.

 Paris Shand joins Jefferson on the defensive line and comes over from Arizona after three seasons with the Wildcats.
 He recorded 23 tackles, 2.5 sacks, 2.5 tackles for loss, two forced fumbles and a fumble recovery in 2022.
 He was ranked as the No. 137 available transfer.